jaldhar/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 95: June 25, 2017

+**Today's Progress **: Further along with cocos2d-x game but still fails to build.

+**Thoughts**:

+I really should have left well enough alone particularly because I didn't have much time today but I had received some advice about my compile problems so I tried to get my game working.
+Android Studio is still a no go but I can get a lot further by running gradle from the command line.
+It fails before the end though.
+It seems that what my problem is, is a too new version of the NDK.
+If I downgrade it to an older version, it should work.
+But I'm not going to try it out today.

+**Links to work:**

+LOLCatsPuzzle: Haven't bothered uploading it yet.

 ## Day 94: June 24, 2017

 **Today's Progress (or lack thereof) **: Failed to build a game with cocos2d-x.